-For such a pivotal album in the long and storied career of British heavy metal gods Judas Priest, 1977’s Sin After Sin sure seems to slip the minds of modern day fans and critics.
-But the group’s third album built an important bridge between the first, largely unheralded portion of their career, and the second, where they came to enjoy so much global acclaim.
+For such a pivotal album in the storied career of Judas Priest, Sin After Sin sure seems to slip the minds of modern-day fans and critics.
+But the British heavy metal gods' third album built an important bridge between the first, largely unheralded portion of their career, and the second, where they came to enjoy so much global acclaim.

 Now the stage was set for vocalist Rob Halford, guitarists Glenn Tipton and K.K.
-Downing, and bassist Ian Hill to prove their worth — they just needed a drummer to fill the void left by the departed Alan Moore, eventually settling on session ace Simon Phillips.
-For a producer, the group turned to former Deep Purple bassist Roger Glover, and together they entered London's Ramport Studios, armed with a new selection of brazen metal anthems and a few surprises.
+Downing, and bassist Ian Hill to prove their worth.
+They just needed a drummer to fill the void left by Alan Moore, eventually settling on session ace Simon Phillips.
+For a producer, the group turned to Deep Purple bassist Roger Glover, and together they entered London's Ramport Studios, armed with a new selection of brazen metal anthems and a few surprises.

 From this point forward, fierce head-banging ruled on "Starbreaker," "Call for the Priest" and "Dissident Aggressor" (later covered by Slayer), where Phillips' jazz-fusion experience gave heavy metal some of its earliest double-bass drum examples in the pre-thrash era.
 Yet these forceful tracks rubbed shoulders with more experimental material, ranging from ballads like the dreamy "Last Rose of Summer" and the dramatic "Here Come the Tears," to the brazenly homoerotic "Raw Deal," where Halford pretty much came out of the closet to anyone paying the slightest attention.